gaultier/blog/odin_and_musl.md

 ## Resolution

 Now we can finally put all the pieces together.
-We can use any linker, I am using LLD (the LLVM linker) here, but the GNU LD linker would also work as long as it knows to target ARM64 e.g. using the one coming with the GCC toolchain with just installed would work.
+We can use any linker, I am using LLD (the LLVM linker) here, but the GNU LD linker would also work as long as it knows to target ARM64 e.g. using the one coming with the GCC toolchain we just installed would work.

 ```
 $ odin build src  -target=linux_arm64 -build-mode=object